Medical Professionals Are Investing In Multifamily Properties.

 • Potential Income

 If you’re looking to invest in multifamily properties, you first need to understand what kind of return on investment (ROI) you should expect.
 This will determine how many units you can afford, and how much each unit should make in profit.
-The sites Craigslist are helpful sources for verifying rental prices and income
+The sites Craigslist are helpful source for verifying rental prices and income

 • Expected Cap Rate